Habeebamoo/GoMail/README.md

 ## Why
 GoMail saves you the time of sending emails repetitive with your desktop app, instead you can compose an email to any amount of recipient in seconds

-# How it Works
+# Proceedure
 1. Enable 2FA authentication on your Google account
 2. Generate an App Password from your account
-3. Use the application seamlessly
+3. Use the application easily

 # Example
 ### Click [myaccount](https://myaccount.google.com) and Enable 2FA in your Google account